VISIT OUR ART STORE ▶

 • New York Central cotton watercolor paper

-First, I lightly spritz the surface of my paper with water.
-I don't soak it—I deposit little drops across the surface.
+First, the artist lightly spritzes the surface of the paper with water.
+They don’t soak it—they deposit little drops across the surface.

 This gentle misting creates pockets of water that interact beautifully with the paint, giving the whole piece an organic, textured effect.